jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 #### Motivation

 I have chosen this topic because I want to learn how to build hybrid mobile applications.
-Another reason is that React Native is quite in demand, since I have seen many job posts requiring candidates who have this skill.
+Another reason is that React Native is quite in demand since I have seen many job posts requiring candidates who have this skill.

-Additionally, learning how to use the YouTube API will definitely be usefull for me in Project 2 class.
+Additionally, learning how to use the YouTube API will definitely be useful for me in Project 2 class.

+#### Tutorial

+In addition to this prototype, I am also going to write a tutorial to help beginners like me to start getting their hands dirty with React Native.

 #### Resources